yl12510/SQOWL/README.md

 # SQOWL
-A compiler that enables data management systems (e.g. RDBMS and Apache Hadoop) to manage ontological data
+A compiler that enables data management systems (e.g. RDBMS and Apache Hadoop) to manage ontological data.